DiceDB/dice/docs/src/content/docs/commands/RPOP.md

      - If `count` is greater than the number of elements in the list, all elements are removed and returned.
      - If `count` is less than 0, the following error is returned:
        ```bash
-       (error) ERR value is not an integer or out of range
+       (error) value is out of range, must be positive
        ```

 4. **Empty List**: